I write about my personal experience in Dubai—the city known for its modern architecture, opulent shopping malls, and colorful nightlife.

 5. Emirates Kart Zone

-Want to experience Karting at one of the safest yet adventurous places in Dubai?
+Want to experience karting at one of the safest yet most adventurous places in Dubai?
 Go to Emirates Kart Zone.
-A fifteen minutes karting session costs just 115 AED (down from 157 AED) including the cost of safety gear like gloves helmets, shoes, etc. If you are not interested in racing you can just choose to drive around the track in little Karts.
+A 15-minutes karting session costs just 115 AED (down from 157 AED) including the cost of safety gear like gloves helmets, shoes, etc. If you are not interested in racing you can just choose to drive around the track in little karts.
 Emirates Kart Zone is bound to show a good time to both children and adults.

 6. Dragon Mart